-One of the key steps in becoming immersed in an ecosystem is learning its vocabulary.
+One of the keys in becoming immersed in an ecosystem is learning its vocabulary.
 Node.js and npm have very specific definitions of packages and modules, which are easy to mix up.
 We'll discuss those definitions here, make them distinct, and explain why certain default files are named the way they are.

 package.json.
 This can happen in a bunch of different ways!
 For more info, see "What is a